hqdem/hlimds/README.md

 help
 ```

-To pass a tcl script with arguments, do the following:
+To pass a TCL script with arguments, do the following:

 ```console
 ./build/src/umain -s <script_path> <arg1> <agr2> ...